Washington Fishing License (2026): Cost, Where to Buy & Rules

 Who needs a Washington fishing license?

-Most anglers aged 16–64 need a license to fish in Washington.
-Children under 16 are typically exempt or fish free.
-Residents 65+ usually qualify for a discounted or free senior license.
-Short-term (1-day, 3-day, 7-day) licenses are available for visitors and occasional anglers.
-Always confirm the current rules with the Washington Department of Fish and Wildlife before heading out.
+Short-term day licenses are available for visitors and occasional anglers.
+Always confirm the current rules with the Washington Department of Fish and Wildlife before heading out. ✅ Exemptions verified August 2026.

 Washington Fishing License FAQ